 But don't we want the cookies to spread?
 Yes, we do and they will.
 We just don't want them to spread too much because then you get a flat, crispy cookie instead of one with a soft, chewy center.

-Only bake one sheet at a time; on the center rack.
+Bake the cookies one sheet at a time, on the center rack.
 This will ensure all your cookies cook evenly and the bottoms don't burn.
-Also, let the cookie sheet cool completely between batches.
-This will also help ensure all cookies cook evenly and don't spread too much by being put on a hot pan.
+Then let the cookie sheet cool completely between batches.
+This ensures the cookies cook evenly and don't spread too much by being put on a hot pan.

-If you make this recipe, please leave us a star rating at the bottom of the page!
+If you make this recipe, please leave a star rating at the bottom of the page!
 This provides helpful feedback to both me and other readers.
-Happy baking!
+And if you want more delicious, scratch-made recipes you can subscribe to my newsletter and follow along on Instagram, Pinterest, and Facebook!

 Brown Butter Chocolate Chip Cookies